reg1reg1/reg1reg1.github.io/_posts/2020-03-20-Natas-Wargames-2.md

 ## Overview

 These set of challenges on the Wargames are focussed on Web Application Security Testing and Scanning.
 Each machine stores the credentials for the next machine. **All passwords are also stored in /etc/natas_webpass/**.
-In this article, I cover the solutions from 16-34.
+In this article, I cover the solutions from 16-30.
+The next 4 challenges would be posted shortly.

 These are followup to the challenges post which I put out earlier for the challenges 1-15.